Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-xaml.md

 ### Handle theme changes in runtime

 The following methods can be used to handle theme changes in runtime:

+- `ThemeManager.ThemeChanged`
+- `View.OnThemeChanged`
 * `ThemeManager.ThemeChanged`
 * `View.OnThemeChanged`

-When `ThemeManager.applyTheme` is called, `ThemeManager` calls ThemeChanged callback.
-Following example shows how to handle `ThemeChanged` events.
+When `ThemeManager.applyTheme` is called, `ThemeManager` calls the `ThemeChanged` callback.
+The following example shows how to handle `ThemeChanged` events.

 ```csharp
 using Tizen.NUI;